Data handling with Pandas![link image 69](/icons/link.svg)

 The transpose of a DataFrame

-can be done using the T
+can be obtained using the T

 diccionario = {